cygnus666/Circuit-Sword/GB-Original-Case-Mod-Guide.md

 * (optional) Screen bracket adapter - http://www.sudomod.com/forum/viewtopic.php?f=27&t=2553

 # GBO Case Modifications
 This page walks through the physical modifications needed to a stock Game Boy case in order to fit (once all the original Game Boy motherboard and parts have been removed).
+Note that the Circuit Sword is not endorsed or supported by Nintendo.

 Not all steps are required, this is just a guide of what you **COULD** do.
 You do not have to follow it.
 Please read and determine for yourself if you want to do it for your build.